Bunq

 Bunq B.V. (/bʌŋk/, /nl/; stylized in all lowercase), is a fintech and neobank licensed in the Netherlands and operating within 30 European countries.
 It is headquartered in Amsterdam.

 The company was founded in 2012 by entrepreneur Ali Niknam, the founder of the web hosting provider TransIP and Team.Blue.
 Bunq's subscription services offer multiple currencies, allow multiple International Bank Account Numbers, provide both personal and business bank accounts, and have a public API.
 In 2021, the company secured the largest Series A round for a European fintech company to date, giving it unicorn status.
 In 2022, it purchased Belgium-based fintech organisation Tricount, making it the second largest neobank in the European Union.

 Bunq has been subject to repeated controversy and scrutiny from customers, the press, its own employees, and others.
 The bank is reportedly being used extensively by criminals due to its lax security procedures and its failures to offer timely support to customers impacted by fraud.
 Former employees have addressed the latter and criticised Bunq's prioritisation of ease of access over safety.
 The bank has faced further criticism for its lack of privacy measures.
 Namely, Bunq has allegedly failed to address the unrestricted access by employees to the personal information of the bank's customers.
 Bunq has also contacted and intimidated those who have criticised the bank online or edited its Wikipedia page.

 History

 Early history (2012–2015)

 Bunq was founded by Ali Niknam in Amsterdam in 2012 as a fintech company.
 Niknam previously founded web hosting provider TransIP and Team.Blue.
-Much of Bunq's early efforts went toward obtaining a European banking license from De Nederlandsche Bank (DNB), the central bank of the Netherlands, which it received in 2014.
+Much of Bunq's early efforts went toward obtaining a European banking license from De Nederlandsche Bank (DNB), the central bank of the Netherlands, which it received in 2014, becoming the first new bank in the Netherlands to do so in more than three decades.
 The company then launched its app, becoming the first fully mobile Dutch bank.

 Niknam has stated in interviews that "Bunq is the only bank built by coders".
 This seems to have resonated in Bunq's early public perception, as the bank was frequently labeled "an IT company with a banking license".
 At its launch in 2015, Bunq was coined "WhatsApp for Banking" by Dutch newspaper NRC, further underscoring its product and technology-focused model as opposed to traditional banks.